-Archive of Foreign Policy of the Russian Federation was established in the November 1917, as the Archive of the Peoples Committee of Foreign Affairs on the basis of liquited Archive of the Foreign Ministry of the Russian Empire.
+Archive of Foreign Policy of the Russian Federation was established in the November 1917, as the Archive of the People's Commissariate of Foreign Affairs on the basis of liquidated Archive of the Foreign Ministry of the Russian Empire.

 In 1918 archive moved to Moscow with the transfer of the Soviet capital from Petersburg.
-From 1920 Archive was collecting all the documents produced by the Soviet Ministry of Foreign Affairs (officialy: Peoples Committee of Foreign Affairs).
+From 1920 Archive was collecting all the documents produced by the Soviet Ministry of Foreign Affairs (till 1946 People's Commissariate of Foreign Affairs).

-In 1941 Archive was holding more than 500.000 archival folders, around 1/10 of them being secret documents of the soviet foreign policy.
-In the same year, after the German invasion on the Soviet Union, betweem 18 and 28 of July most important documents of the archive were transported into the town of Meleks, in the Kuibishev Oblast.
-Later on Archive was moved to Kuibishev itself.
+In 1941 Archive was holding more than 500.000 archival folders, around 1/10 of them being secret documents of the Soviet foreign policy.
+In the same year, after the German invasion on the Soviet Union, between 18 and 28 of July most important documents of the archive were transported into the town of Melekess, in the Kuibyshev Oblast.
+Later on Archive was moved to Kuibyshev itself.

-In the year 1958 Archive was transfered into the building of the Soviet Ministry of Foreign Affairs (created on the place of Peoples Committe of Foreign Affairs) at Smolenk Square.
+In the year 1958 Archive was transferred into the building of the Soviet Ministry of Foreign Affairs at Smolensk Square.
 In 1977 is was moved to its current location, at Plotnikov st. 11.

 Geographical and Cultural Context

-Archive contains documents referrign to the foreign policy of Czarist, Soviet states and present Russian Federation.
-It contains also documents produced in the other European countries captured by the Soviet troops in the years 1944-1945.
+Archive contains documents referring to the foreign policy of Russian Empire, Soviet state and present Russian Federation.
+It contains also documents produced in other European countries captured by the Soviet troops in the years 1944-1945.

 Archive is located in the two buidlings.
 Its main location is building at Plotnikov 11.
 It has also a second location at Smolenskaya-Sennaya 32/34.